SpeechMaze · The Global Youth Speaking Championship

-We're thrilled that you're interested in joining SpeechMaze.
-Below are the essential details you'll need to prepare and participate.
-Please read carefully so you're set up for a smooth and successful round.
+Below are the details to prepare and participate.
+Read carefully so you're set up for a smooth and successful round.

-To sign up, fill out the registration form below.
-We can't wait to see what you bring to the competition.
+Sign up below.
+We can't wait to see what your child brings to the competition.

-After registering, participants receive an email with detailed instructions for preparing and submitting their Round 1 speeches by September 30.
+After you register, you will receive an email with detailed instructions for preparing and submitting your child’s Round 1 video by September 30.

-They'll be invited to present live in front of an audience and our panel of judges at the virtual event on November 7, 2026 at 1 PM EST.
+Finalists are invited to present live in front of an audience and a panel of judges at the virtual event on November 7, 2026 at 1 PM EST.

-By registering, you consent to the use of the recording by TalkMaze for promotional purposes, including the participant's name and video.
+By registering, you consent to TalkMaze using the recording for promotional purposes, including the participant’s name and video.

 Step 1 of 2 · Register